Beyah96/Algorithms_And_Problem_Solving_Level_1_C_Plus_Plus/Problem2/README.md

-# Problem 1: Print Your Name
+# Problem 2: Read Name and Print It

 ## Description
 This C++ program demonstrates how to read a user's name from the standard input and print it in a formatted message.
 It includes two main functions: `ReadName` to obtain the user's input and `PrintName` to display it.